jbl2024/django-extjs/README.md

   - Compatible with Form and ModelForm
   - Convert django form fields and widgets to Ext.form fields
   - Handles date formats, foreignkeys, choicefields
-  - Handles vtypes, required
-  - You can add an 'intro' text to an self-generated form
   - Ajax submits and django validations error messages
   - Forms can be ajax loaded or not

-**Flexibility :**

-  - You can add fields you need
-  - You can render a full self generated form in ExtJs
-  - Or create a custom ExtJs form using django fields
-  - You can ajax load (or not) your form and inlude it in any Ext component
-  - ExtJs code fully overridable

 **Dependencies :**